cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

-- Many small improvements in the masks (user interface), e.g. elapsed-time dialog for the AKS test; text in about box can be marked and copied; time and numberof found factors are shown at one in the factorization dialog.
+- Many small improvements in the masks (user interface), e.g. elapsed-time dialog for the AKS test; text in about box can be marked and copied; time and number of found factors are shown at one in the factorization dialog.

 - External PDFs on the internet now can be opened directly within the online help.